mFranchi92/hello-world/README.md

 # hello-world

 I'm learning how this works.
-I'll be able to post entire projects later.
+I'll be able to post some projects later.